-Humpback whales are some of the largest animals on Earth, but there are other animals that will prey on them.
-In this article we look at what are the most common predators of humpback whales.
+Humpback whales are some of the largest animals on Earth, but other animals will prey on them.
+In this article, we look at what are the most common predators of humpback whales.

-There are a few species of sharks along with killer whales and humans that prey on humpback whales.
+A few shark species, along with killer whales and humans, prey on humpback whales.
 However, humpback whales have some great defense mechanisms.

 If you want more information on which animals prey on humpback whales and how they protect themselves, please read on.

 Humpback whales grow to 50 feet, which leaves many people wondering whether any animals prey on such big marine mammals.
 However, some animals prey on whales.

 Humpback whales have a few natural predators.
 Humpback whales are found in almost all oceans, and they usually migrate from one ocean to the other.

 Whales, just like any other animal in this world, are at the risk of predators.
 There are animals even smaller than whales that attack and kill whales for food.
 However, few animals manage to make prey of humpback whales.